[Hymnal Measure Structure, a4,b3,c4,d3 with internal rhyme]

 And surely—at length—find our way.

-What to do until then, my dear, treasured friend,
+But what to do until then, my dear, treasured friend,

 As hope’s often met with dismay.